ekimetrics/ekimetrics.github.io/blog/2022-03-16-powerbi_multiple_environments.md

 ![](img/power_bi_environments/1_pbi.png)

 Furthermore, each of the environments should have its own database because in the same way that product evolve through development, databases will also evolve: tables may be modified, added or deleted.
-Thus, the the actual development process actually looks like this:
+Thus, the actual development process actually looks like this:

 ![](img/power_bi_environments/2_pbi.png)